kamranraz28/Puzzle-The-Game/README.md

 # JavaProject-main
- I've devepoled this project using JAVA.
-It was my 2nd year project in BSC.
+ I've devepoled this gaming project by using Object Oriented Programming, JAVA.
+It was my yearly project of my 2nd year in BSC.